tracyjohnsonidz/devzone-articles/DevZone-Template.md

 List of styles you can use:
 {:.footnote}
-{:.code-simple}
+{:.code-simple} - currently not working
 {:.outline}
 {:.greyHighlight}
 {:.note}
 {:.intro-paragraph}
 {:.quote-tiny}
 {:.btn btn-primary no-arrow}
-{:.btn btn-secondary no-arrow}
 ```
 {:.greyHighlight}Grey Highlight

 {:.footnote}Footnote

-{:.code-simple}Code Simple
+{:.code-simple}Code Simple doesn't work at the moment

-What it looks like when {:.code-simple}Code Simple is used inside a paragraph.

 {:.outline}Outline